 There are no corresponding regular meetings of Penghulus in Sarawak.
-But at an ad hoc meeting of Penghulus from the 3rd division in August 1967 the following resolutions were passed for the attention of the Government: there should be one Temenggong per division and one Pengarah per district; there should be badges for Tuai Rumah; Tuai Rumah travelling on official duties should be paid allowances (Vanguard, 9 August, 1967).
+But at an ad hoc meeting of Penghulus from the 3rd division in August 1967 the following resolutions were passed for the attention of the Government: there should be one Temenggong per division and one Pengarah per district; there should be badges for Tual Rumah; Tual Rumah travelling on official duties should be naid allowances (Yanuard, 9 August, 1967).

 - 40. Many prominent Chinese businessmen may commit themselves minimally, because, as one of them observed, "It is best not to join a party but to be friends with everyone.
 If you join a party you lose business from those who belong to other parties.
-It is best to support a 'party' only when it is the Government." - 41.
-"Back mountain" equals "influential patron" (Ju-K'ang T'ien, The Chinese of Sarawak (London, 1953), pp. 69-70. - 42.
+It is best to support a 'party' only when it is the Government." - "Back mountain" equals "influential patron" (Ju-K'ang T'ien, The Chinese of Sarawak (London, 1953), pp. 69-70. - 42.
 Although three of the four made a brief incursion into politics in 1963; one of them and one of his "political" brothers, who were not on good terms at the time, each reputedly spread propaganda against the other in the ward he was contesting.
 Another took a prominent part in talks to form a new Chinese political party which might appeal to Chinese who would not be likely to support the SCA.

-Even in 1972 there was a legal dispute over the management of the Kong Thai Sawmill and political donations made out of its revenues, 1968-9, between "political" and "non-political" Ling brothers.
+the Kong Thai Sawmill and political donations made out of its revenues, 1968-9, between "political" and "non-political" Ling brothers.
+43. Fred W. Riggs, Administration in Developing Countries: the